genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ```
 ### Displaying the next record

-You can also use the `next` command to select the next record in the sequence.
-Here is an example:
+To view the next record in the currently selected table or view, use the `next` command and then the `show` command.

 ```javascript
 DbMon:TRADE>next TRADE_BY_ID